m4ttsch/omscs-notes-notes/operating-systems/remote-procedure-calls.md

 On the server side, once the data is unpacked, the unmarshalling code will pass the address of this data to the local procedure.

-In this way, RPC allows pointers to be “passed” between the client and the server.
+In this way, RPC allows pointers to be "passed" between the client and the server.

 ## Handling Partial Failures
 When a client hangs while waiting on a remote procedure call, it is often difficult to pinpoint the problem.